 The JBL CLUB PRO Plus are impressively built.
 They're mostly made of plastic, which feels solid and durable.
 They come with three different sizes of ear tips, but these seem potentially weaker than other parts of the build.

 The JBL CLUB PRO Plus have a stable fit.
 They should stay in your ears during casual listening sessions and low-intensity workouts, like jogging.
-However, they may fall out of your ears during high-intensity workouts since they don't have stability fins.
+However, unlike the JBL Live Free NC+ TWS True Wireless, they lack stability fins and they may fall out of your ears during high-intensity workouts.

 The JBL CLUB PRO Plus have a very neutral, balanced sound profile that's suitable for listening to lots of different types of audio content.
 If you prefer a different sound, you can customize their sound profile using the parametric EQ and presets in their companion app.